Gaston900/PSArcadeClassic/README.md

 Removed the following annoying messages: “WRONG LENGTH”, “NO_DUMP”, “WRONG CHECKSUMS”, “BAD_DUMP” And “THE PARENT FILE DOES NOT EXIST”.

+Support reading IPS (By Eziochiu)

 Added movement optimization V.4 for all fighting games (By GSC2007).

 The Arcade64 "GUI" EKMAME source code has been implemented (By KAZE).

-It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.
+It is already pre-configured, video mode OpenGl, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.

 The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.